qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 ### Transport Parameter Definition {#tp-definition}

-An endhost MAY use the following transport parameter:
+A host MAY use the following transport parameter:

 max_sending_uniflow_id (0x40):